 - In a glass bowl whip egg whites until they form stiff peaks and put aside.

-- In another bowl whip together egg yolks and sugar until creamy.
+- In another bowl whip together egg yolks and banana until creamy.

 - Add softened butter and keep on whipping until well combined.